 bio/cv/statement

 Britta has also directed videos for musicians including Laura Veirs, Lusine, Andrew Bird, and Minus the Bear, and created multimedia projects with Robin Holcomb and Mirah & Spectratone Int’l.
-Her projects and collaborations have shown in venues including Greg Kucera Gallery, the Lawrimore Project, Gallery4Culture, Bumbershoot, the Henry Art Gallery, and Giant Magnet; the RedCat festival, the PICA’s TBA festival, the Chicago Humanities Festival, the Walker Art Center, MassMoCA, the Kennedy Center, and the Boston MFA.
-She recently curated and administered “Solar Utopias,” a city of Seattle commissioned compilation of twelve videos made by local artists, and animated its introductory video.
-She is also the founder and co-curator of The High Wall.
+Her projects and collaborations have shown in venues including the Museum of Museums, Greg Kucera Gallery, Lawrimore Project, Gallery4Culture, Bumbershoot, the Henry Art Gallery, REDCAT, the PICA’s TBA festival, the Walker Art Center, MassMoCA, the Kennedy Center, and the Boston MFA.
+Recent works include her sculpture Coccolithophore Snölykta, temporarily on display this past winter in Redmond, WA’s Downtown Park.

 Click here for links to Britta's artist cv and statement.